I’m not going to leave you hanging: here is the most popular way to avoid burning and sticking when boiling milk:

 Some 100 years ago, cast iron was a true kitchen staple.
 This old-school favorite is made of, as you can expect, cast iron, which gives it amazing properties such as:

-• It doesn’t contain any nasty chemicals, just iron!
+- It doesn’t contain any nasty chemicals, just iron!
 It may end up in your food, which in this case, is a good thing, especially for those with confirmed iron deficiency.
-Conversely, if someone has a condition causing them to retain excess iron, pick one of the alternatives non-toxic cookware options below instead.
+Conversely, if someone has a condition causing them to retain excess iron, pick one of the alternative non-toxic cookware options below instead.

 All-Natural Quality Ceramic